 Depending on the complexity of the property being proven, it may be more or less costly to add the necessary contracts on types and subprograms and to achieve complete automatic proof by interacting with the tool.
-This typically requires some experience with the tool that can be developed by training and practice, which suggests that not all developers should be tasked with developing such contracts and proofs, but instead that a few developers should be designated for this task.
+This typically requires some experience with the tool, which can be gained by training and practice.
+Thus not all developers should be tasked with developing such contracts and proofs, but instead a few developers should be designated for this task.

-As with the proof of AoRTE at Silver level, special treatment is required for loops, which may need the addition of loop invariants to prove properties inside and after the loop.
-The detailed process for doing so is described in SPARK User's Guide, as well as examples of loops and their corresponding loop invariants.
+As with the proof of AoRTE at Silver level, special treatment is required for loops, such as the addition of loop invariants to prove properties inside and after the loop.
+Details are presented in the SPARK User's Guide, together with examples of loops and their corresponding loop invariants.